WICG/webmonetization/docs/exclusive-content.md

 window.addEventListener('load', () => {
 ```

-If the visitor doesn't have Web Monetization, then we show them the CTA right
+If the visitor doesn't have Web Monetization, then we show the CTA right
 away.
-If the visitor does have Web Monetization, we show them the loader
+If the visitor does have Web Monetization, we show the loader
 right away.

 ```js